02e2e/Cursor_firecrawl_websiteclone/Copy_Website/README.md

 # Firecrawl UI Clone

-A clone of the UI from https://8yprp6fbvy.us-east-1.awsapprunner.com/acknowledge using Next.js.
+A clone of the UI from [REDACTED URL] using Next.js.

 ## Requirements